 Final Thoughts

 Compliance is not optional—it’s essential.
-With increasing scrutiny and evolving regulations, now is the time to tighten your screening practices.
+With increasing scrutiny and evolving regulations surrounding background checks, now is the time to tighten your screening practices.